Lizeth2989/SDN-ovs-switches/README.md

 # How to install ovs in docker containers (SDN-OVS switches)

-Hey guys, here we have the step by step process to install OVS over docker containers.
-You can also use the same commands over any linux-virtual machines.
+Hey guys, here we have the step-by-step process to install OVS over docker containers.
+You can also use the same commands over any Linux-virtual machine.
-If you have any problem, please let me know.
+If you have any problems, please let me know.

-Here the youtube tutorial:
+Here is the youtube tutorial:

-Check if docker has been installed
+Check if Docker has been installed
 ``` python
 docker --version
 ```